netodevel/netxio-cli/readme.md

 # Netxio CLI
-A CLI for Agile Development.
+A CLI for my development worfklow.

 ## Commands
   nt              -